mageeanbrown/mageeanbrown.github.io/_pages/about.md

 </div>

 Hello!
 My name is Mageean, or Maggie for short.
 I am currently conducting research in the Graduate Aerospace Laboratories at Caltech (GALCIT).
 I am passionate about environmental fluid dynamics, and as an experimental researcher with a love for side projects, I have extensive fabrication experience.
 I received my M.S. in Aeronautics from Caltech and my B.S. in Mechanical Engineering from Brown University.
+In my Master's program, I completed the fluid dynamics and control systems track.

 In the Dabiri Lab at Caltech, I study vortex interactions between biohybrid jellyfish.
 Eventually, this will help enable low-cost and scalable ocean exploration and monitoring technology.
 To learn more about my other past experiences, check out my [projects](https://mageeanbrown.github.io/projects/) and [CV](https://mageeanbrown.github.io/cv/)